Glideh/jquery-particles-burst/README.markdown

 create_part
 -----------

-Make a particule appear, animate and disappear
+Make a particle appear on the emitter, offsets in a random direction and disappear

 burst_part(number)
 ------------------

-_parameters: number, the number of particules to burst_
+_parameters: number, the number of particles to burst_

-Create _number_ of particules by calling _create_part_
+Create _number_ of particles by calling _create_part_